mpdavis/vinz/README.md

     vagrant box add base http://files.vagrantup.com/precise64.box

-Now, we can create the VM and get everything provisioned.
-Make sure that you are in the directory where you checked out our source code.

-    vagrant up
+Now we can start the VM and open the dev console.
+On Windows simply double-click **run_vagrant.bat**.
+On Max/Linux:

+    ./run_vagrant.sh

 This will take about a minute and a half depending on your machine and network connection.
 This creates the VM and installs everything needed in order to get it in a state that lets it run our code.

 At this point, the VM should be up and running.
 It already has a private network connection to your machine.
 You can see our application in a browser by going to `http://10.13.37.2`
+The dev console will begin spitting out information related to the requests coming in.

-If you edit the source code on the host machine, you can reload the webpage at see your changes.
+If you edit the source code on the host machine, you can reload the webpage and see your changes.

 ## Problems?